“Simple daily disciplines – little productive actions, repeated consistently over time – add up to the difference between failure and success.”

 5. Don’t blame anyone else for your circumstances

-If you have a past that is less than perfect, whether it’s from a ruined relationship, a tough child, or something else that was completely out of your control, it is really easy to blame the person at fault.
-But you need to not do this.
+If you have a past that is less than perfect, whether it’s from a ruined relationship, a tough childhood, or something else completely out of your control, it is really easy to blame the person at fault.
+But you shouldn’t.

 Even if your circumstances are the result of someone else doing something to you, it’s only hurting you by blaming them.
 You will be stuck (probably in a scarcity mindset) not living your life to the fullest.
-Whatever it takes, do what you need to do to let go.
+Whatever it takes, do what you need to do to let go and make the change you want for yourself.

 6. Don’t be your own worst enemy

-If you’re a high achiever, there’s a good chance that you are also really hard on yourself.
+If you’re a high acheiver, there’s a good chance that you are also really hard on yourself.
 This is a habit that can be really detrimental to you in the long run.

 Whatever phase of life you’re in, it’s important that you find contentment and practice being at peace regardless of what is going on around you.
 This will bring you greater joy.